lutsenko-yuriy/some_lectures/kubernetes/Kubernetes.md

 ConfigMaps and Secrets can also be looked at as special cases of volumes.
 They are local volumes, created neither via PV nor via PVC and managed by K8s.

+### Storage classes

+All the PVC are satisfied manually by default.
+When the project grows this process can get expensive and time-consuming.

+For that reason [**Storage classes (or SCs)**](https://kubernetes.io/docs/concepts/storage/storage-classes/) were introduced.

+SCs provide PVs dynamically in a background when a PVC claims one.

+Now when an SC is introduced the process of getting a new volume looks like this:

+1) A pod requests a volume with a PVC
+2) The PVC requests storage from the SC
+3) The SC creates a new PV meeting the requirements of the PVC in the cluster
+4) The volume has now the actual storage and gets mounted to the pod

 ### ADDITIONAL: Main roles in the K8s cluster

 * Administrators - the ones setting up and maintaining a cluster, including making sure the cluster has enough resources.
 Sysadmins and DevOps engineers are the one in this role.